 Before jumping into something new, we often weigh the pros and cons.
-What would the outcome be if X happened?
-How would Y benefit me?
-If you're just getting started with remote work or working from home, you're likely in the process of evaluating the advantages and disadvantages of this new work style and what they'll mean for you.
+During the pandemic, many workers were forced to work from home and, unfortunately, didn’t get this luxury.
+But since then, the dust has settled, and many are considering making working from home (WFH) their primary way of working.
+If you are one of these workers, you're likely in the process of evaluating the advantages and disadvantages of this work style and what it does for you.

-It's often helpful to hear from people with prior experience who have seen the pros and cons of working from home firsthand.
-We reached out to the work from home, remote work, and digital nomad communities to get their perspectives on remote work and working from home.
+It's often helpful to hear from people with prior experience who have seen the benefits and challenges of working from home firsthand (outside of ourselves).
+To help, we reached out to the work-from-home, remote work, and digital nomad communities to get their perspectives on remote work and WFH.
 Plus, we included tips for combatting the most common challenges of working from home.
-Keep reading to see what the remote work community had to say.

 Pros: less stress, greater ability to do focused work, being there for my family, more time for pretty much everything that matters (fitness, creative pursuits)— Scott Dawson (@scottpdawson) January 7, 2020